olegkuzmenko/frontend-project-lvl1/README.md

 **Brain Games** are five thrilling math games, that you can run right from the command line.

 ## Installation ##
-To install Brain Games, cope the repository to your working directory, paste this code in the command line and then press `Enter`:
+To install Brain Games, copy the repository to your working directory, paste this code in the command line and then press `Enter`:

 ```make start```